 The startup costs for a vending machine business can range from around $1,400 to $4,000, according to Step By Step Research.
-The biggest expense is of course your vending machine, or machines.
-The cost varies, depending on whether you purchase used or refurbished, or lease your machines on a monthly basis.
+The biggest expense is of course your vending machine or machines.
+The cost varies, depending on whether you purchase used or refurbished ones, or lease your machines on a monthly basis.

 The other main startup costs include the required licenses and permits, as well as insurance, rent, and taxes.
 These costs vary widely based on your state and the business owners with whom you work.